Running TexturePacker from Commandline

 TexturePacker re-builds a sprite sheet if

-• a sprite is changed, added or removed
+• a sprite has been changed, added or removed

 • a different version of TexturePacker is used